ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 There can be several applications present in one system.
 In this case, not only an IP address matters; such an abstraction as port is involved as well.
 Port is actually a certain number.
 So, when we see an IP address and a port, we address to a web server.
 To make this process more clear: different applications on the same computer have their own port (a unique number).
 For example, a web server typically has a port number 80 or 443 (for SSL).
 This is some kind of arrangement.
 So, when we type “http:\\\\ address” in the browser, in fact the request will go to the address on port 80, and if we type “https:\\\\ address”, then it will go to the address on port 443.
 This way a server “understands” that this is an external request.
 Therefore, the task is to generate the requested content – e.g. images, PDFs, JavaScript objects.
 A web server produces static content only.

-In cases when dynamic content is requested, however, a web server isn’t capable of generating it.
+In cases when dynamic content is requested, however, a web server isn't capable of generating it.
 Say, in case of an E-shop content is dynamic: a catalog is constantly changing, users have their personal pages that differ from one another.
 Therefore, the dynamics needs to be recreated.

 ### How to achieve this?